WGLab/LIQA/doc/Usage.md

 ```
 <bam>_file: A bam file.
 <refgene_file>: A reference file obtained from step 1.
 <max distance>: The maximum length of an alignment error at exon boundary.
-Recommend: 20.
+Recommend: 10.
-<weight of F function>: The weight for bias correction in isoform usage estimation.
+<weight of F function>: The weight for bias correction in isoform usage estimation (between 0 and 10).
 Recommend: 1
 ```

 For example: